DataDog/nginx-datadog/doc/API.md

 inherits any from enclosing configuration contexts.
 There are no `datadog_sample_rate` directives directly in the enclosing `server` block, but there are in the enclosing `http` block.
-The first is on line 7, and is conditional based on the value of the `$healthceck_toggle` variable, which is defined by the `map` on line 2.
+The first is on line 7, and is conditional based on the value of the `$healthcheck_toggle` variable, which is defined by the `map` on line 2.

 A request that routes to `location /` will be sampled at 0% if the